 The design includes expanding sidewalks by 46%, shortening crosswalks making for safer crossings, reducing the number of traffic lanes from five to three and adding plantings and lighting for aesthetics and safety.

-Right now, 70 percent of the people on Fifth Avenue are pedestrians, but they can only utilize less than half the space," said Adams.
+Right now, 70% of the people on Fifth Avenue are pedestrians, but they can only utilize less than half the space," Adams said.
 "On the holidays, that's 23,000 people every hour - 4,000 more than a packed MSG - cramming like sardines into constrained sidewalks.
 That makes no sense - so we're going to flip the script."

-"By dramatically widening the sidewalks of Fifth Avenue, we'll be creating a much more welcoming and comfortable pedestrian experience along this iconic corridor," added New York City Department of Transportation Commissioner Ydanis Rodriguez.
+"By dramatically widening the sidewalks of Fifth Avenue, we'll be creating a much more welcoming and comfortable pedestrian experience along this iconic corridor," said New York City Department of Transportation Commissioner Ydanis Rodriguez.

 The plan -- expected to cost over $350 million -- also marks the first time in the avenue's 200-year history it will have a major redesign.